FPGA Server

 Our FPGA servers combine GPU computing power with Fast FPGA RAID (FFRAID) – developed by Missing Link Electronics (MLE), the specialist for FPGA-based hardware acceleration.
-The systems offer high data write rates and enable efficient processing of large volumes of data – ideal for applications such as AI inference, image and video processing or scientific measurement systems.

 Extended slot servers with PCIe extenders are expensive, complex and often limited.
 Our FPGA servers with Fast FPGA RAID offer up to 12 PCIe slots directly in the system.